How to: Teach the Primary History Curriculum (KS1 & KS2)

 Resources to Help Teach History at the Primary Level

-Since the primary history curriculum is so flexible, lesson planning can be complicated and time-consuming.
-Following a scheme of work (or unit plans) is the best way to ensure you deliver engaging lessons without spending hours researching these topics before teaching them.
+Since the KS1 and KS2 primary history curriculum is so flexible, lesson planning can be complicated and time-consuming.
+Following a scheme of work (or unit plans) is the best way to ensure you deliver engaging lessons, without spending hours researching these topics before teaching them.

 Focus Education on Pango has created units that cover a wide range of time periods.
 Focus Education has you covered on everything from the Mayans to Grandparents, so your pupils get a well-rounded overview of history.
 All units contain knowledge organisers which ensure lessons are aligned with the curriculum and build on what pupils learned the previous year.